SERVICE AT A GLANCE

 Recovering more VAT on purchases and expenses than you thought

 Tax can seem a bit one-sided, stacked in favour of taxation authorities who are adept are using the law, which they write, to their advantage to take as much tax as possible from taxpayers - such is their statutory duty.

 At VATangles, we believe in restoring the balance by using our extensive knowledge of tax law as well as our experience of working with HMRC to help our clients minimise the payable amount of VAT.
-We work with charities, education, agriculture and healthcare organisations to provide a VAT planning service, where we use the law to the advantage of our clients, maximising their tax efficiencies.
+We work with many businesses including charities, education, agriculture and healthcare organisations to provide a VAT planning service to maximise tax efficiencies.